 There are never any late fees nor penalty APR on the Citi Simplicity® Card.
 Most other cards charge as much as $35 dollars for late payments and can raise your APR as high as 29.99%.
 Keep in mind that other consequences for missing payments can still apply, such as damage to your credit score.
 We implore consumers to only treat this benefit as a safety net, in case they ever happen to forget a bill.

 The one area where this card underperforms is in its lack of rewards.
 If you consistently maintain no monthly balance and pay on-time, the Citi Simplicity® Card really doesn't offer much value.
 Under these circumstances, Citi and other card companies have a wide array of rewards credit cards that will earn you points, miles or cash back on all your purchases.
 If you're willing to settle for slightly worse terms, you can also opt for a balance transfer/reward card hybrid, such as the Chase Freedom Flex℠.

 Bottom Line: The Citi Simplicity® Card is one of the better cards for paying down debt.
 If you diligently pay off your credit card debt in full every month, however, you'll be better off looking for a reward credit card instead.

 Citi Simplicity® Card Benefits & Features

-The main benefit of the Citi Simplicity® Card is the fact that it provides users with a good balance transfer period -0% for 18 months on Balance Transfers.
-With each transfer to the card, you will have to pay a Balance transfer fee – either $5 or 3% of the amount of each transfer, whichever is greater.
+The main benefit of the Citi Simplicity® Card is the fact that it provides users with a good balance transfer period -0% for 21 months on Balance Transfers.
+With each transfer to the card, you will have to pay a Balance transfer fee applies with this offer 5% of each balance transfer; $5 minimum.
 This is a standard rate, and is found on most credit cards of this type.
 After this promotional period ends, your APR will shift to somewhere between a 14.74% - 24.74% (Variable) APR.

 Reducing Debt With the Citi Simplicity® Card